ospalh/3d-printing/ProScan Filmhalter/description_126.md

 This is derived from my [ProScan Minox film holder]().

 The exact sizes are based on measurments of a film strip, but it worked well enough.
+I did scan one strip on a flatbed scanner.
+Even without a transparency unit you see enough to measure the several lengths.
+You just have to convert from pixel to usable units.
+At 600 dpi one pixel is 25.4/600 mm = 0.0423̄ mm long.
+Multiply the pixel count you get in Gimp by that value, an you have the length you need.

 There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/ProScan Filmhalter).